-The SCEC hosts curriculum reviews, presentations, and other documents in a members-only Google Drive.
-To request access to the Drive, email Monica Petersen.
+Recent presentations, research papers, and other documents are housed in a members-only Dropbox folder.
+To request access, email Monica Petersen.

 Supervised project opportunities